 Sheffield to Orkney by train and ferry

 The Orkney islands are not the most accessible destination, but worth visiting.
-They’re a great destination if you love neolithic sites, a rough climate, and long summer days (or short winter ones).
+They’re a great destination if you love neolithic sites, a rough climate and long summer days (or short winter ones).
 There are also plenty of options to explore cliffs and beaches on foot or by bike.
-Travelling from England and continental Europe to Orkney without flying is definitely possible, but lends itself especially to lovers of ‘slow travel’.
-Because train schedules cannot always be trusted, I would advice being flexible and allowing time for possible delays.
+Travelling from England and continental Europe to Orkney by train and ferry is definitely possible, but lends itself especially to lovers of ‘slow travel’.
+Because the ferry is weather dependent, try to be flexible and allow time for possible delays.
 Below, you will find my recommended route for travelling from northern England to Orkney using trains and an overnight ferry.

 Booking tickets

-Below, I have outlined the route my husband and I took to travel to Orkney by train, included some tips for both directions, and compared this journey to flying.
-We have now travelled twice on this route with 2 people and 2 bikes.
-For longer train routes like this, it’s necessary to reserve bike spots in advance when buying your passenger ticket.
-We booked our tickets through Trainline, which meant getting 1/3rd of the price off with a railcard!
-Getting a railcard is definitely worth it if you regularly travel within the UK by train.
+Below, I have outlined the route my husband and I take annually to travel to Orkney by train and ferry.
+The description includes some tips for both directions and compares this journey to flying.
+We usually travel as 2 people with 2 bikes.
+For longer train routes like this, it’s necessary to reserve bike spots in advance at the time of buying your passenger ticket.
+We booked our tickets through Trainpal, which meant getting 1/3rd of the price off with a Railcard!
+Getting a Railcard is definitely worth it if you regularly travel within the UK by train.
+On this route, I suggest getting refunable tickets.
 Also keep in mind that the ferry to Kirkwall (Orkney’s capital) does not sail every day.
-Especially in summer, ferry tickets may be more expensive and cabins do sell out.
+In summer, ferry tickets are a bit more expensive and cabins do sell out.

 Sheffield to Orkney